-For a free digital download of the Introduction, see below...
-Written in a smart, funny...
+For a free copy of the Introduction, see below...
+Written in a smart, funny and...

 Confused by thousands of parenting books and expert opinions on parenting teens?
 This book will...